 For example, before the iPhone came out, there were Windows CE phones.
 You could surf the web.
 You could do most things that you could with an iPhone.
 You could probably even do more things.
 But it wasn’t acceptable to the public because you had to use a tiny stylus and the operating system wasn’t made for small screens, so things were too compressed visually.
 This led to it not being accepted by phone consumers.
 In addition to acceptability, take into consideration accessibility and utility.
 Simply put, from the phone example, if the buttons are too small for your fingers to press, you can’t access it.

 Designers must also consider when it’s the right time to break a paradigm as well.

 - Is it accessible?

 - Is it acceptable?

 Consider how the gestures on smartphones like swiping and double-tap, which may seem natural now, broke the old paradigm of desktop or laptop interactions when introduced.
 The first experience that people had with an iPhone taught them “swipe to unlock.”
 There is a real world gesture correlation — a slide lock, latch, opening a window — so it was mentally accessible.
 Once the paradigm was broken, additional functionality was slowly rolled out.
-Smartphones first had to limit new interactions, so as not overload the user, but after a few years, they started adding more things like double click the home button to see all open apps or swipe up from the bottom (Apple) or top (Android) to see your tools and connection options.
-Had the later two thing been introduced right away, people may have had a harder time understanding the concept of swiping to scroll up and down a website.
+Smartphones first had to limit new interactions, so as not to overload the user.
+After a few years, they started adding more functionality like double click the home button to see all open apps or swipe up from the bottom (Apple) or top (Android) to see your tools and connection options.
+Had the latter two been introduced right away, people may have had a harder time understanding the concept of swiping to scroll up and down a website.
 It’s interesting because, when rolled out slowly, we don’t even notice these things happening as they progress into our muscle memory.